onap/doc/docs/guides/onap-developer/architecture/onap-architecture.rst

 Portal
 ======

+.. important:: PORTAL is an unmaintained ONAP component!

 ONAP delivers a single, consistent user experience to both design time and runtime environments, based on the user’s role.
 Role changes are configured within a single ONAP instance.